 Additionally, newer, more advanced features are always being introduced to future models, which also substantially influences the price of any e-bike.
 Even so, that does not necessarily mean that this will always be the trend in the future.
 Once the technology reaches its maturity level, the direct result is almost always a decrease in the prices of e-bikes.

-You also should not overlook the availability of secondhand e-bikes, which are being offered with large slashes at the sale price.
-In this regard, it is arguable that you still manage to maintain a lot of control on whatever budget you allot when purchasing an e-bike that will suit your needs and preferences.
+You also should not overlook the availability of second-hand e-bikes, which are being offered with large slashes at the sale price.
+In this regard, it is arguable that you still manage to maintain a lot of control over whatever budget you allot when purchasing an e-bike that will suit your needs and preferences.